sdawso/frd/README.md

 ### circlefinder/
 * main.py - execution file, most tweaks happen here
-  * Below is the block you mostly want to focus on here, unless making more significant changes:
+  * Below is the block you mostly want to focus on tweaking, unless making more significant changes:
     ```python
     base_dir = Path(__file__).parent / 'data'    # change to parent directory of image data files, data/ is the default storage dir
-    fiber_names = sorted(p.name for p in base_dir.glob('control-2*') # directory/directories of focus    # change 'control-2*' to whatever you named your datafile,
+    fiber_names = sorted(p.name for p in base_dir.glob('control-2*') # change 'control-2*' to the datafile of focus, wildcards accepted for multiple runs
                          if p.is_dir() and not p.name.endswith("-bad"))
     if not fiber_names:
         raise SystemExit(f"No fiber directories found under {base_dir}")